 Michael T. Grant practices in the area of litigation.
 Mr. Grant represents banks, servicers, auto finance companies and commercial lenders in state and federal courts.
-He works on individual claims as well as defending mortgage lenders and servicers in complex class action suits involving statutory consumer lending violations, usury and other contract claims.
+Mr. Grant has successfully represented clients through all stages of the litigation process, from pre-litigation investigation through the trial and appellate proceedings.
+He works on individual claims as well as defending mortgage servicers and auto finance companies in complex class action suits involving statutory consumer lending violations, usury and other contract claims.
 He also represents lenders in complex commercial loan workouts, foreclosures, negotiable instrument litigation and bankruptcy matters.
-Additionally, Mr. Grant represents clients in wage-and-hour class actions and employment law matters involving discrimination, harassment, noncompete and contract issues.

 Mr. Grant is a 2008 graduate of Emory University School of Law and a cum laude graduate of Dickinson College.